smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 ## Standards Compliance

 All SCONE signaling occurs over the existing data path in accordance with 3GPP specifications, ensuring compatibility with established mobile core procedures and avoiding protocol changes.
 SCONE operates without interfering with standard QoS enforcement or subscriber policies.

+## Operations Monitoring and Logging

+Network Operators MAY integrate SCONE signaling into their existing network management systems (NMS/OSS) to enable monitoring, troubleshooting, and fault isolation.

+Metrics of interest include:

+    Rate of SCONE advisory messages issued per session,

+    Correlation between SCONE advisories and user-plane throughput changes,

+    Error conditions where SCONE signaling fails to reach the UE.

+Integration with existing telemetry frameworks (e.g., 3GPP NWDAF for analytics) MAY be used to assess the effectiveness of SCONE advisories and their impact on service quality.

+## Interworking with Other Congestion Management Mechanisms

+SCONE throughput advisory operate independently of transport-layer mechanisms such as ECN or L4S.
+Operators MAY want to ensure that when multiple congestion signaling methods are deployed concurrently, they are either harmonized by policy or scoped to avoid conflicting feedback.

 ## Other open issues
   - SCONE signaling MUST NOT require changes to how a CSP determines its video policy for a given flow.
 That is there is MUST not be any dependency between a CSP's video policy and the SCONE protocol.